zsquareplusc/python-embedded-launcher/documentation/advanced_usage.rst

 =====================
 .. note::

-    Note that using zipimport on wheels is not officially supported by the wheel standard.
+    Using `zipimport` on wheels is not officially supported by the wheel standard.
 It will work with many pure Python modules though.

 Wheels (``*.whl``) are zip files and most pure Python packages can be kept